-NOTE: Your chassis engine cooling system is filled with special extended-life coolant that is not the same as common antifreeze available at retail outlets.

-The coolant system MUST be refilled or
+NOTE: Your chassis engine cooling system is filled with special extended-life coolant.
+See the chassis manual for the correct type of coolant.
+The coolant system

-topped up with the same type of coolant as equipped to maintain the special long-life properties.
+MUST be refilled or topped up with the same type of coolant as equipped to maintain the special long-life properties.